Servers - The invisible backbone powering every app, website, and service you use daily

 Myth #1: "Servers are super expensive"

-❌ False.
+❌ False!
 You can rent a cloud server for $5/month (DigitalOcean, AWS).
+You don't need to buy physical hardware anymore.

 Myth #2: "Only big companies need servers"

-❌ False.
+❌ False!
 Every website, even a small blog, runs on a server.
+If it's on the internet, there's a server behind it.

 Myth #3: "Servers are located in one place"

-❌ False.
-Modern apps use distributed servers across multiple countries (for speed and reliability).
+❌ False!
+Modern apps use distributed servers across multiple countries for speed and reliability.
+Netflix alone uses servers in 60+ countries.

 📌 Quick Summary Table